lockwooddev/python-wowapi/docs/usage.rst

     >>> resource
     <wowapi.resources.AuctionResource object at 0x104853c90>

-This endpoint does not directly fetch all the auctions data.
+This endpoint does not directly fetch all the auction data.
 It creates the following data attributes on the ``AuctionResource`` instance:

 - ``last_modified`` js timestamp of last update.
-- ``url`` uri to actual auctions data.
+- ``url`` uri to actual auction data.

-This in between step allows API developers to compare timestamps between previous requested data.
+This in between step allows API developers to compare timestamps between previous requested data and the current response.

 ::